Popcat: Popcat.click game

-A game around the meme, called Popcat.click, would be later be launched on 11 December 2020, by three students from the University of Sheffield in the United Kingdom: Freddy Heppell, Joshua O’Sullivan, and Edward Hails.
+A game around the meme, called Popcat.click, would be later be launched on 11 December 2020, by three students from the University of Sheffield in the United Kingdom; Rain O'Sullivan, Ed Hails and Freddy Heppell.
 The game revolved around the user clicking on an image of Oatmeal, in which the cat opens its mouth the same way it did in the viral memes and makes a pop noise.
 Each click contributes to their user's nation rank on a leaderboard.
-As of 20 August 2023, the leaderboard consists of 229 nations; with Hong Kong, Taiwan and Thailand being in the top 3; whilst Tonga, Montserrat and North Korea are ranked as the bottom three.
+As of 20 August 2023, the leaderboard consists of 237 nations; with Hong Kong, Taiwan and Thailand being in the top 3; whilst Nauru, Montserrat and Saint Barthélemy are ranked as the bottom three.

 Spread

 In a similar way to the online meme, the effects of the COVID-19 pandemic increased its popularity as many people gained more free time due to lockdowns.
 On 9 February 2021, the game launched an official Twitter account which became popular in Brazil, causing Brazil reaching the first million clicks on 10 February.
 The game then experienced a surge in popularity in April 2021 in Europe where the leaderboard was dominated by European nations with Finland as number one.
 Its popularity in Finland would result in its ban in multiple schools in the country.

 The game would then see continued popularity during and after the Tokyo Olympics, especially in Asia.
 This would later lead to Taiwan becoming the top nation on the leaderboard ahead of Finland and Sweden on 12 August 2021, following the success of Chinese Taipei at the 2020 Summer Olympics.
 During the 2020–2021 Thai protests, the game became very popular among the Thai youth, resulting in Thailand overtaking Taiwan to become the top nation on the leaderboard.
 In Malaysia, calls for then Muhyiddin Yassin to resign saw Malaysia become third on the leaderboard.
 On Twitter, the link between popcat and protests saw its use as a hashtag by pro-democracy users along with the Milk Tea Alliance against China and authoritarian leaders.

 At the end of 2021, Popcat was listed as the No.1 top trending game for 2021, following Google Trends release of its annual Year in Search results.